Leonardo-Boss/suckless-site/www.suckless.org/common/project_ideas.md

 ### Lightweight volume manager alternative

-We'd like to see a lightweight and simple alternative to gnome-volume-manager and similiar programs.
+We'd like to see a lightweight and simple alternative to gnome-volume-manager and similar programs.

-***Requirements:*** Good C knowledge and knowledge of DBUS and similiar techniques are essential.
+***Requirements:*** Good C knowledge and knowledge of DBUS and similar techniques are essential.

 ### Yet another less sucking editor